Inventrom/boltiot-arduino-helper/README.md

 The function returns a 'true' when it receives the "RD\r" command from the Bolt, and false when it does not receive the "RD\r" command from the Bolt.

-To learn more about this function read the example given in File>Examples>BoltIoT-Arduino-Helper>PushData in your Arduino IDE.
+To learn more about this function read the example given in File>Examples>boltiot>PushData in your Arduino IDE.

 ## setCommandString
 ***If you use this function, remember to also use the handleCommand function***<br>